Last Updated on

-Making the transition from theory to practice, however, is not always easy, so this article offers three hands-on suggestions for using a key model from positive psychology in life coaching.
+Making the transition from theory to practice is not easy, so this article offers three hands-on suggestions for using a key model from positive psychology in life coaching.

 So how can this particular model be used in a coaching context?
 Three ideas come to mind.